degreepath/auditor/tests/snapshots/2018-19/major/music.md

 ## Official Ensemble Participation
-For this requirement, you must have taken enough courses within the MUSEN department to span at least four terms.
+For this requirement, you must have taken enough courses within the MUSEN subject code to span at least four terms.

 ## Performances